edobezabb/abb-mvd-code-retreat-25/starting_points/cpp/README.md

 Tests defined in `src/game_of_life_test.cpp` can be run via terminal or through VSCode.

+## CMakeTools workflow

+This workflow can be executed from VSCode directly, without the use of the terminal.

+From CMake panel, select the Configure and Build preset - either Debug or Release.
+This will trigger a CMake configuration step.
+Then you can use the build button in the tab "Project Outline" below.

+Once this is configured, you can use the buttons on VSCode status bar to build, launch or debug.
+Alternatively, the VSCode Testing pane can be used to select which test to execute or debug.

 ## Terminal workflow

 This workflow uses CMake directly.